 Your Work Will Never Be Complete

-Change is occurring faster and faster in your clients’ industries, so the final tip for building the best business continuity offering is to acknowledge that plans and solutions must be updated to meet constantly evolving needs.
+Change is a given.
+You won’t have any trouble convincing your customers and prospects that circumstances can change quickly after they’ve faced the challenge of operating during a pandemic.
+So, the final tip for building the best business continuity offering is to acknowledge that plans and solutions must be updated to meet constantly evolving needs.

 If you don’t maintain your business continuity offering, it will become worthless.
 Bedsole says if you put a solution in place and don’t evaluate and updated it for 18 months, it’s probably better just to start over.
 “Anyone can gear up for one time,” Bedsole comments.
 “The real challenge is to gear up for the rest of your life.”